 Do you recall Yoda’s distinctive style of speaking in the Star Wars movie series?
 Simply take the predicate object or predicate adjective at the end of a sentence and move it to the front.
 Voila–Yoda speak.
 “But what is a predicate object and predicate adjective?” you ask mystified.
 Basically it is everything in a normal syntax that follows after the verb.

-Which brings up the next point – Learning how to use syntax to create a unique voice requires a fundamental knowledge of grammar.
-I recall, in my junior high days, creating lengthy diagrams parsing complex sentences.
-But diagraming went out of vogue (probably due to lack of time) just like junior high schools did (due to lack of space).
-However, diagraming is still a good multisensory technique (visual and verbal) to show how syntax relates to meaning.
+Learning how to use syntax to create a unique voice requires a fundamental knowledge of grammar.
+I recall creating lengthy diagrams parsing complex sentences in my junior high days.
+But, diagramming went out of vogue (probably due to lack of time) just like junior high schools did (due to lack of space).
+However, diagramming is still a good multi-sensory technique to learn how syntax relates to meaning.

-If you are introducing a topic, or wrapping up a conclusion and realize that you are using a statement that you have heard a thousand times before, try playing with syntax.
-Change the statement by rearranging the words, Place the predicate object (or predicate adjective) anywhere but at the end of the sentence.
+If your writing suffers from phrases that you have heard a thousand times before, try playing with syntax.
+Change the statement by rearranging the words.
+Place the predicate object (or predicate adjective) anywhere but at the end of the sentence.
 Rather than reiterating the obvious, ask a question.
-Play with a repetition for a poetic effect; just avoid saying the same thing that everyone else has said.
+Play with a repetition for a poetic effect.
+Just avoid saying the same thing you have said a thousand times before!